alizia0321/Visual-Studio-Web-Project-with-Angular-5/README.md

   * Create an empty template ASP.NET Web Application

 Step 2
-  * Create an Angular project from Angular CLI (When doing a merge with VS as described in next step make sure that this project folder is the same folder as where the project file is in the project above) ^ Step A - Development Environment
+  * Create an Angular project from Angular CLI (If doing a merge with VS in next step make sure that this project folder is the same folder as where the project file is in the project above) ^ Step A - Development Environment
         -- Verified that I was running:
             * at least node 6.9.x and